williamhoos/testrepo/docs/source/overview.rst

     :width: 67%
     :alt: Researcher Overview Illustration

 Individuals who seek to access data submitted by PEER participants are called "researchers".
 Once approved, researchers may access information from one or more PEER portals from a researcher account.
 The researcher workflows section of PEER is comprised of 6 major subsystem workflows, illustrated above and summarized in the following sections.
-Data accessible by researchers comes from :ref: `Participant Overview Illustration`

 ==================
 Sign-up or sign-in